Tatcha The Dewy Skin Cream review

 How to use

-Apply after cleansing, toning, serums - apply a pearl sized amount with the gold spoon provided, massage onto face and neck.
+Apply after cleansing, toning, serums - apply a pearl sized amount with the spatula provided, massage onto face and neck.

 Can be used in morning and evening routines.